RyuZhihao123/CoralRugosity3D-Zhihao/README.md

 This is a software designed for coral rugosity computation (``HKUST VGD Group``), which is useful for the fundamental reseach on Marine Biology field or the like.

 - **Usage**: users can interact with 3D coral mesh models and freely specify the region of interest.
-Then, the system will automatically compute and showcase the corresponding rugosity and relavent information.
+Then, the system will automatically compute and showcase the corresponding rugosity and other relavent information.

 - **Source Codes**: please go to this folder [[link]](https://github.com/RyuZhihao123/CoralRugosity/tree/main/CoralRugosity_Zhihao).